project-alice-assistant/docs/docs/set-up/wakeword.md

 This can be right after her start for the first user, or when you add in a new user later on.
 When you decide to not add a wakeword at the start, you (currently) have two ways to add it later on.

-### Reset everything:
+### Reset everything
 Delete all memory of Alice and start over with the user creation of the Admin.
 This way is only recommended when you just created your instance of Alice.

 ```Batchfile
 sudo rm ~/ProjectAlice/system/database/data.db
 sudo systemctl restart Alice
 ```

-### Create a wakeword manually:
+### Create a wakeword manually
 Here you will create your own recordings, cut them on any device and insert them into Alice.

-1. Record yourself 3 times saying "Hey Alice"
-- name the files 0.wav 1.wav and 2.wav
+1. Record yourself 3 times saying "Hey Alice".
+Name the files 0.wav 1.wav and 2.wav
 2. Crop the recording as close as possible (cutting of a millisecond should be better than keeping too much silence)

-- a free tool for this could be audacity https://www.audacity.de/downloads/
+`a free tool for this could be audacity https://www.audacity.de/downloads/`

-3. move the files to ~/ProjectAlice/trained/hotwords/<username>/
-- add your username into the path, it should always be written in lower case!
+3. Move the files to ~/ProjectAlice/trained/hotwords/<username>/.
+Add your username into the path, it should always be written in lower case!

 4. create a file "config.json" in the same folder with following content (again replace <username> with your name, all lower case)

 ```json
 {
     "num_mel_bins": 13,